-Cheeto that looks like Harambe sells for $100,000 on eBay
+Cheeto That Looks Like Harambe Sells For $100,000 On EBay

 A Cheeto that bears a resemblance to slain gorilla Harambe has sold for nearly $100,000 on eBay.

 Bidding on the cheese snack the seller said he found in a bag of Flamin’ Hot Cheetos began at $11.99 on Jan.
-28. It ended early Tuesday morning with a winning bid of $99,900.
+28. It ended early Tuesday morning with of $99,900.
 The listing showed a picture of the Cheeto side-by-side with a gorilla climbing a tree.

 Harambe has become fodder for internet jokes since his death last May.
 He was shot dead by handlers at the Cincinnati Zoo after dragging a small boy who had gotten into his enclosure.